ViacheslavDanilov/hsi_analysis/README.md

 <a name="data"></a>
 ## 📂 Data

 During our experimental study, hyperspectral data acquisition was conducted using a [TIVITA hyperspectral camera](https://diaspective-vision.com/en/produkt/tivita-2-0/#produkt), capturing hypercubes of 640x480x100 voxels, encompassing 100 bands, alongside regular RGB images.
 The acquisition process, synchronized with breathing motion absence, involved placing polyurethane markers around the target area for spatial reference.
 Positioning the camera vertically at a 40 cm distance from the surgical field minimized extraneous light, with a 20 W Halogen lamp serving as the light source within the spectral range of 500-995 nm.
-Two distinct imaging modes, reflectance-based and absorbance-based (Table 1 and Table 2), were employed to provide comprehensive insight into sample properties.
+Two distinct imaging modes, reflectance-based and absorbance-based (**_Table 1_** and **_Table 2_**), were employed to provide comprehensive insight into sample properties.
 A dataset comprising 233 hyperspectral cubes from 20 experiments, spanning pre-laparotomy, temperature escalation, and post-ablation phases, was collected, offering a robust foundation for analysis.
 Temperature thresholds recorded during the experiments delineate the thermal effects produced, as illustrated in accompanying figures.

-<p align="right">Table 1.
-Example of hyperspectral images taken at different wavelengths</p>
+<p align="right"><i><strong>Table 1.</strong> Example of hyperspectral images taken at different wavelengths</i></p>

 |                                                     Absorbance                                                      |                                                         HSV                                                         |                                                     Reflectance                                                     |
 |:-------------------------------------------------------------------------------------------------------------------:|:-------------------------------------------------------------------------------------------------------------------:|:-------------------------------------------------------------------------------------------------------------------:|